pydata/sparse/docs/construct.md

    sparse.elemwise(np.add, x, y)
 ```

-:obj:`DOK` arrays also support standard ufuncs and operators, including comparison operators,
+`DOK` arrays also support standard ufuncs and operators, including comparison operators,
 in combination with other objects implementing the `numpy` `ndarray.__array_ufunc__` method.
 For example,
 the following code will perform elementwise equality comparison on the two arrays
-and return a new boolean :obj:`DOK` array.
+and return a new boolean `DOK` array.

 ```python